-Search Term – A word or group of words entered in the browser in order to locate specific information on the internet.
+Search Term – A word or group of words entered in the browser search box in order to locate specific information on the internet.

-SEO also exists in a fluidic state meaning it is constantly changing and evolving along with new laws and rules..
-Good SEO depends upon keeping current with changes in the way post/pages are ranked.
+SEO exists in a fluidic state constantly changing and evolving along with new laws and rules(and Google algorithms)etc., etc., etc.

 SERP – Search Engine Results Page.
 When you enter a search term in your browser, the search engine immediately goes to work finding the most relevant information for your viewing pleasure.
 After a few brief moments(normally)it returns to you with results displayed like so usually 10 results per page.
 This is a search engine results page.

 SSL – Secure Sockets Layer.
 An encrypted layer of code which uses two keys to ensure the security of data transfer between two websites.
 As a matter of fact, my website is protected by a 256-bit encrypted SSL creating a protected environment for all of my visitors.
 If you look at the search box in your browser, you’ll notice that it says https:(secure) as opposed to http:(not secure).